TrueMS/genetic-codon/README.md

  * Translate DNA sequences to protein and count DNA variants for each protein

 ```
+# ASV.mcr.pro.table.DNA.with_sequences.txt and DNAsamples.nonchimeras.fasta are stored under the CountVarinets directory of this project
 python /path/to/Pro2ASV2Seq.py -table ASV.mcr.pro.table.DNA.with_sequences.txt -seq DNAsamples.nonchimeras.fasta -o DNA.Pro.table.Seq.txt
 ```